thegetty/grj-19/content/2-alai-kidd.md

 Nahum 1:7–12

-verso: “[*Incipit Abacuc propheta*.
-Onvs]{.smallcaps} quod uidit abacuc propheta. . . . in iusticiam contra me?
+verso: “<span class="small-caps">*Incipit Abacuc propheta*.
+Onvs</span> quod uidit abacuc propheta. . . . in iusticiam contra me?
 Quare respicis con\[temptores\]” (This verse is not present in all versions of the Bible.)

 Habakkuk 1:1–3